Chinese property bubble (2005–2011)

 Critics of the bubble theory point to China's relatively conservative mortgage lending standards and trends of increasing urbanization and rising incomes as proof that property prices are justified.

 History

 Economic contributors

 There have been many factors that may have led to rising housing prices.
 Possible contributors include low interest rates and increased bank lending, beginning in 2003 under Wen Jiabao which allowed cheap credit for the construction and purchase of property while making competing debt investments less appealing.
 During the bubble, local government relied on land sales for income (accounting for up to 50% of revenue), incentivizing the continued sale and development of land.
 Limited access to foreign investments for Chinese citizens increased the appeal of domestic investments such as property.
 Chinese citizens also faced cultural pressures encouraging home ownership, particularly for men seeking a wife.

-Responding to the 2007–2012 global financial crisis, the spending from the China economic stimulus program may have found its way into real estate, contributing to the bubble.
+Responding to the Great Recession, the spending from the China economic stimulus program may have found its way into real estate, contributing to the bubble.